10 Things to Do in Vancouver in Fall

 2. Take a carriage ride through Stanley Park

-Stanley Park is an iconic park, where you can appreciate the fall bloom.
+Stanley Park is an iconic park, where you can see the fall bloom.
 For this reason, many people choose to enjoy a carriage ride.
 It is an experience that will take you back in time, as the rides seem to be taken out of a period movie and pass by different emblematic points.

 You can also take advantage of the visit to take a look at the totem pole park.
 The totem poles are sacred objects of indigenous art, belonging to the first Canadian tribes.
 Finally, another option that I can recommend is to book a bike tour of Vancouver, to ride at your own pace through the park and take the time to see other areas of the city.